Download This Bill in Microsoft Word format

 SECTION 7.
 Section 59-8-140 of the S.C.
 Code is amended to read:

 Section 59-8-140.
-(A)(1) The department must develop an application approval process for participation in the ESTF scholarship program for education service providers.
+(A)(1) The department must develop an application approval process for participation in the ESTF program for education service providers, including eligible schools.

 (2) The department must require an independent school that applies to be an education service provider to be located in the State, to have an educational curriculum that includes courses set forth in the state's diploma requirements and to meet the compulsory attendance and State Board of Education approval requirements in Section 59-65-10.

-(3) An education service provider that participated in the program in the previous school year and desires to participate in the program in the current school year shall reapply to the departmentmust certify annually to the department that it meets all program requirements.
+(3) An education service provider that participated in the program in the previous school year and desires to participate in the program in the current school year shall reapply to the department.
 The education service provider reapplying shall certify to the department that it continues to meet all program requirements.
 An education service provider required to administer academic testing shall provide to the department test score data from the previous school year.
 If individual student test score data is not submitted, then the department shall remove the education service provider from the program.

 (C) The department may bar an education service provider from the program if the department establishes that the education service provider has: